Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007: Constitutional challenges

 In May 2012 the Western Cape High Court ruled that many of the sections of the act were not enforceable because they did not prescribe specific sentences for the crimes, which violated the principle of legality ("nulla poena sine lege").
 In July, the ruling was overturned by the Supreme Court of Appeal, which ruled that courts have the discretion to impose an appropriate sentence in each case.
 In the same month, Parliament passed an amendment to close the potential loophole.

 In an October 2013 judgment, the Constitutional Court found the statutory rape and statutory sexual assault provisions to be unconstitutional to the extent that they made it a crime for children between 12 and 16 to engage in consensual sexual activities with other children in the same age range.
 In 2015, Parliament amended the law so that consensual sex between two children between 12 and 16, or between a child under 16 and one over 16 if the age difference is less than two years, is no longer a crime.

 In June 2018, the unanimous Constitutional Court found that the twenty-year statute of limitations on sexual offenses was unconstitutional.
+The case was brought forward by a group of eight survivors, commonly referred to in South African media as the “Frankel Eight,” following allegations of sexual abuse against Johannesburg businessman Sidney Frankel.
+The Frankel Eight are Paul Diamond; Shane Rothquel; Marinda Smith; Nicole Levenstein; George and Katherine Rosenberg; Daniela McNally; and Lisa Wegner.
+Their constitutional challenge argued that time-based restrictions created an unjust barrier for survivors who often delay reporting due to trauma.
+The ruling removed the prescription period for sexual offences, enabling complainants to pursue criminal charges regardless of how much time has passed, and has since been regarded as a landmark judgment for survivor rights in South Africa.